not1337/ebpf2c/README.md

 1. You do have 11 registers, named r0 to r10 (fp is an alias for r10).
 r10 is the frame pointer, a stack of 512 bytes can be used.

-2. Preserved registers are r6 to r10 and, to an extend, r0. r1 to r5
+2. Preserved registers are r6 to r10. r1 to r5 are not preserved over
-are so volatile that the in kernel verifier loses track after every branching so these are not of any real use.
+helper calls (return value in r0).
+This doesn't matter as long as there is no implicit helper call that suddenly clobbers the registers.

 3. A socket filter program gets a context on start in r1 that is to be saved in r6.
 You need this context to access a dummy skb structure of